Pylons/pyramid/docs/glossary.rst

    dotted Python name
      A reference to a Python object by name using a string, in the form ``path.to.modulename:attributename``.
 Often used in Pyramid and
-     setuptools configurations.
+     Setuptools configurations.
 A variant is used in dotted names within configurator method arguments that name objects (such as the "add_view" method's "view" and "context" attributes): the colon (``:``) is not used; in its place is a dot.